iamAkolab/udacity_nokia_ai_programming/phase2_AI_Programming_nanodegree/extra_curriculum/Github/log_show.md

 * --stat - to show the how many files were changed and the number of lines that were added/removed
 * -p or --patch - this the default, but if --stat is used, the patch won't display, so pass -p to add it again
 * -w - to ignore changes to whitespace

+ Try using git log --oneline to find the SHA of the commit in question.
+Then pass the SHA to either git log --stat or git show --stat.